-4.1.5 PRN 23963 Pont Henry Colliery (NGR SN48300960)
+PRN 23963 Pont Henry Colliery (NGR SN480109620)

 Very little survives of Pont Henry Colliery today with much of the site having being cleared.
 However, the property known as Woodlands was formerly the colliery office and the present garage of the property was the winding house, although this is now much altered.
 To the south east of Woodlands is located Llwyncelyn which was once the residence of the manager of Pont Henry Colliery.
-Coal tips exist to the east of Woodlands and it is possible that further remains may be encountered within the scrub which covers much of the site.
+Coal tips exist to the east of Woodlands and it is possible that further remains may be encountered within the scrub that covers much of the site.

 Pont Henry Colliery came into existence following the founding of the Ponthenry Colliery Company in 1865.
-It was established as a typical drift mine for the Gwendraeth Valley (Cornwell, nd).
-The term drift mine referring to a sloping tunnel connecting the surface with the underground workings (Hughes et al, 156).
-It would appear through map regression that Pont Henry Colliery absorbed the existing Ty'n y Waun Colliery which operated on the same site.
+It was established as a typical drift mine for the Gwendraeth Valley (Cornwell, undated).
+It would appear through map evidence that Pont Henry Colliery absorbed the existing Ty'n y Waun Colliery which operated on the same site.

-At Pont Henry three drift mines, the Gwendraeth, Stepney, and Glynhir followed the high class anthracite seams and worked the, Big Vein, Felin, Gwendraeth, Braslyd, Pumquart and a small quantity of Gras seams.
+At Pont Henry three drift mines, the Gwendraeth, Stepney, and Glynhir followed the high quality anthracite seams and worked the, Big Vein, Felin, Gwendraeth, Braslyd, Pumquart and a small quantity of Gras seams.
 The Pumquart seam earned Pont Henry Colliery the reputation of being one of the most dangerous mines to work in, due to the horrendous outbursts of fine coal dust and methane gas.
 Thirty seven outbursts were known to have occurred throughout the working life of the colliery, claiming the lives of ten miners.

 The Inspector for Mines list of 1896 indicates 192 men were employed at Pont Henry Colliery.
 At its peak over 800 men were working at the colliery, but this had dipped to 504 in 1918.
-In 1923 it is known 634 men were employed.
+In 1923 it is known that 634 men were employed.
 Although the mine had extensive reserves of coal available it was closed in 1936, having become too dangerous to work.
-(Cornwell, nd).
+(Cornwell, undated).